 "Aw"s and "So sweet"s and shoulder shrugs ensue (the location of said chocolates remains a mystery throughout).
 But his boyish gestures - and even more boyish appearance - are at odds with one thing, his voice; a richly tonal instrument with a pitch-perfect high-end and a rare soulful quality that few so young possess.

-Sam Smith with his Critics' Choice Award And it’s this that sees him transform what are – with the exception of “La La La”, “Lay Me Down” and a down-tempo version of Disclosure collaboration “Latch” – a mediocre collection of songs into a tight and effortless soul-pop performance that far belies his 21 years.
+And it’s this that sees him transform what are – with the exception of “La La La”, “Lay Me Down” and a down-tempo version of Disclosure collaboration “Latch” – a mediocre collection of songs into a tight and effortless soul-pop performance that far belies his 21 years.

 Even the most stubborn of audience members find themselves two-stepping in the far seats during album track “Like I Can”, while the snapping bass of “Crawling Back To You” sparked a fresh wave of participation from the stalls.
 And, by the time he re-emerges for the encore (“Lay Me Down” and new single, “Stay With Me”) it’s clear he’s won the majority over.